Early Detection Alzheimer’s Tests: What’s New

-If your loved one is determined to be at risk for Alzheimer’s, the doctor may refer you to a specialist for further testing—usually a psychiatrist and/or a neurologist.
+If your loved one is at risk for Alzheimer’s, the doctor may refer you to a specialist for further testing — usually a psychiatrist and/or a neurologist.
 The specialist will look for particular patterns that tend to distinguish Alzheimer’s and dementia symptoms from other types of memory loss.

 Standard tests include:

-- Physical and neurological: Measures reflexes, balance, even vision and hearing (Mayo Clinic).
+Measures reflexes, balance, even vision and hearing, according to the Mayo Clinic.
 Something as simple as looking at how a patient walks can point to problems with their cognitive faculties.
 Blood or urine tests may be suggested in order to rule out other possible causes of cognitive problems such as anemia or malnutrition.

-- Cognitive: Measures the ability to solve simple problems as well as Long-term and short-term memory testing.
+Measures the ability to solve simple problems as well as long-term and short-term memory testing.
 The results may help a doctor determine if more testing is needed.

 The Latest News on Early Detection

-- Cerebrospinal fluid (CSF) protein levels may show changes in the early stages of Alzheimer’s—researchers are still gathering information on this possibility, but the test would potentially be a simple spinal tap.
+2. Cerebrospinal fluid (CSF) protein levels may show changes in the early stages of Alzheimer’s — researchers are still gathering information on this possibility, but the test would potentially be a simple spinal tap.

-A recent article on the use of PET scans to detect amyloid plaques emphasizes that brain imaging and other methods are just one tool used by doctors to diagnose Alzheimer’s–the presence of amyloid on its own does not necessarily mean Alzheimer’s disease.
+A recent article on the use of PET scans to detect amyloid plaques emphasizes that brain imaging and other methods are just one tool used by doctors to diagnose Alzheimer’s.
+The presence of amyloid on its own does not necessarily mean you have the disease.
 When properly used, the PET scan is the second step in a process that starts with full evaluation of the patient’s memory and cognitive difficulties.
 A dementia expert will then assess the need for brain imaging or further tests in those who show a specific pattern of symptoms.
 All of the available information, including PET scan results, will be used in diagnosis.

 Should Mom Get Tested?

-Many of these new tests are not yet covered by Medicare or other insurance, and they are not cheap—the PET scan for amyloid plaques, for instance, costs $3,250, according to CBS News.
-And genetic testing carries its own risks aside from the price tag—it’s possible that the presence of an Alzheimer’s gene could affect insurance eligibility, notes the Alzheimer’s Association.
+Many of these new tests are not yet covered by Medicare or other insurance, and they are not cheap — the PET scan for amyloid plaques, for instance, costs $3,250, according to CBS News.
+Genetic testing also carries its own risks aside from the price tag — it’s possible that the presence of an Alzheimer’s gene could affect insurance eligibility, notes the Alzheimer’s Association.

-Nevertheless, it’s likely that the next few years will continue to see major advances in early diagnosis and testing for Alzheimer’s disease, and that’s good news for families and caregivers concerned about the risk of dementia.
+Nevertheless, it’s likely that the next few years will continue to see major advances in early diagnosis and testing for Alzheimer’s, and that’s good news for families and caregivers concerned about the risk of dementia.

 What’s your experience with Alzheimer’s testing?
 If you had the opportunity for genetic testing or other early tests to diagnose Alzheimer’s disease, would you take it?
-Let us know in the comments.
+Let us know in the comments below.

 Incoming search terms: